Active investment management’s weekly magazine for fee-based advisors

 “We have received great feedback on our website, and I think the effort has been very worthwhile.
 The benefits go beyond introducing ourselves to referred prospects.
 We also have been able to generate productive leads through the website and social media.
 People tell us they like to use our website as an educational resource.
 Hearing that kind of feedback is very gratifying.”

 Oscar Alvarez is an independent financial advisor and the founder of Pathway Financial Planning.
-He believes his relatively new initiative focused on helping people facing “life transitions” adds an additional and distinguishing factor to his practice—and is an excellent way to introduce the capabilities of his firm to potential new clients.
+He believes his firm’s initiative focused on helping people facing “life transitions” adds an additional and distinguishing factor to his practice—and is an excellent way to introduce the capabilities of his firm to potential new clients.

 He says, “I started working with a practice-management and business coach last year who helped me analyze my client base, set goals for future growth, and create a focus on target segments that represent strong opportunities.
 During this process, I found nearly a third of my clients are widowed or divorced—both difficult life transitions that carry specific financial consequences.